Emancipatory pedagogy

 Emancipatory pedagogy is a philosophy of education and practice that emphasizes liberating learners from any form of oppression that could limit their choices and control over their lives.
 It aims to create a more just and democratic society by empowering learners to critically examine their social and political realities and take action to transform them.
 Pioneers of critical and emancipatory pedagogy, such as bell hooks, have argued that education should be a practice of freedom.
 Rooted in critical pedagogy, emancipatory pedagogy challenges traditional educational practices that reinforce societal inequalities.
 Emancipatory pedagogy can be applied in various educational settings, including schools, universities, and community-based organizations.

 History

-Great thinkers throughout history, such as Socrates, Plato, Augustine, Marx, Mann and Dewey, have focused on the role of education in reconstructing society.
-Dewey's ideas significantly influenced 20th-century thought on education's role in societal change.
 Emancipatory pedagogy draws inspiration from various sources, including the work of Paulo Freire, a Brazilian educator and philosopher.
 Freire's experiences with marginalized communities in Brazil shaped his belief in education as a tool for liberation and empowerment.
 His book, Pedagogy of the Oppressed, published in 1968, laid the foundation for critical pedagogy and its emancipatory aims.